Kensmith-Project/transactionhistory/README.md

    SHORTCUTS

+   NOTE: This Application runs locally on a faked-graphql local host.
+   The faked graphQL API is not hosted and can only run locally.
+   Hence to run this apllication , first install graphQL faker globally at the root of  your system's terminal using the command  `yarn add globally graphql-faker `
+   After that run command `yarn graphql-faker --open ` to open it in a local graphql editor Then down at your IDE you will see the last file `schema.faker.graphql` click on it and copy the whole text and paste it on your running graphql editor.
+Ensure you click the `SAVE` button on the bottom.
+This automatically generates the required faked-graphql API and can be fetched by the query that I have written on the code.
+   Before all these activity, ensure that npm is installed on your system and ensure that you run npm install on this project before npm start to see the application on the browser.

-   use command yarn add globally graphql-faker to install graphql faker. use yarn graphql-faker ..open to open on a local host editor.
+   I used command yarn add globally graphql-faker to install graphql faker.
+   I used yarn graphql-faker ..open to open on a local host editor.

-   use @fake to set the type of the data in the faker's graphql faker schema. use @example to set an instance of the data you intend to use in the api
+   I used @fake to set the type of the data in the faker's graphql faker schema.
+   I used @example to set an instance of the data I intend to use in the api